shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 ### SAMPLE nodes: Selection and Backpropagation

 Suppose that during descent, we reach a SAMPLE node $n$.
-Due to $H$-splitting, $n$ might belong to a chain of SAMPLE nodes, but that does not matter.
+Due to $H$-splitting, $n$ might belong to a chain of SAMPLE nodes, but that will not affect our description.
 We evaluate $H$ to obtain a sampling distribution $h$, which we sample from to select a child $c$.
 We descend to $c$, and after potentially more descent from there, obtain a utility value $x$ to backpropagate from $c$ to $n$.
 Suppose for now that $x$ is a singular value, and that the $Q$ values at the children of $n$ are singular values.